This

 Moses 7:6-12.
 “Canaan”

-as a post-flood name.
+is a post-flood name in the Bible.
 The name may have a derisive connotation suggestion one

 The name "Canaan" from the root